funkcake/offline-app/README.md

-# Budget Tracker Starter Code
+# Budget Tracker
+Use this app to track your spending.
+Add funds and subtract to make sure you do not go in to the red with your spinging.
+Now enjoy it in offline mode.